Interviewed by: Julie Kaiden

 Camper: Oliver Kaiden, age 11, going into his third year of camp at IHC

 Welcome to our newest series: Camper Confidential!
-Interviews with current campers to give us a behind the scenes look at camp straight from the source!
+Interviews with current campers to give us a behind the scenes look at sleep away camp straight from the source!
 You’ll meet kids and teens who live 10 for 2.
 Plus, mom sometimes might even chime to provide some important insight and perspective (so you first time camp mamas can breathe a sigh of relief…and maybe get some needed comic relief)!

 What do you love most about being at sleepaway camp?